Danielle Bregoli Enters Rehab For Trauma & Substance Abuse

 “Bad bhabie lil chickenhead a** been silent, too. we really ain’t caught her outside not once. hmm,” the rapper tweeted.

 The controversial rapper was never one to shy away from stating her opinion on social media.
-As The Inquisitr previously reported, Disney actress Skai Jackson was granted a restraining order from the rapper back in February.
-Bregoli was ordered to stay at least 100 feet away from Jackson’s home and workplace after she threatened to “kill” the Disney actress over an argument on social media.
+As The Inquisitr previously reported, Disney actress Skai Jackson was granted a restraining order from Bregoli back in February.
+She was ordered to stay at least 100 feet away from Jackson’s home and workplace after she threatened to “kill” the Disney actress over an argument on social media.

 The argument started over accusations that Jackson created a fake social media account to trash Bhad Bhabie.
 Jackson was reportedly upset that Bregoli was spending time with rapper YoungBoy Never Broke Again.
 Both women allegedly had feelings for YoungBoy.